glamrock/contact/README.md

 * Winter: 31c3, Hamburg, Germany

 ###SSH Key
-If'n you need my ssh key, it's in this repo as `griffin.pubkey`
+If'n you need my ssh key, it's in this repo as `griffin.pubkey`.
+The gpg signed version is `griffin.pubkey.asc`